IPad: iPad Air

 The first generation of iPad Air was announced on October 22, 2013, and released on November 1.
-It used an Apple A7 chip with an embedded Apple M7 Motion coprocessor; the chip included over a billion transistors and comprised a 2x faster CPU and GPU.
-It debuted the 80211n-based MINO technology used in its Wi-Fi connectivity, and it had an extended range of LTE telecommunication.
+It used an Apple A7 chip with an embedded Apple M7 Motion coprocessor; the chip included over a billion transistors and comprised a 2× faster CPU and GPU.
+It debuted the 802.11n-based MINO technology used in its Wi-Fi connectivity, and it had an extended range of LTE telecommunication.
 It also came with a Retina Display.

 The second generation of iPad Air was announced on October 16, 2014, and released on October 22.
-It used an Apple A8X chip with a 2.5x faster CPU.
-Its 8MP iSight Camera had 1.12-micron pixels and a f/2.4 aperture, while its FaceTime Camera had f/2.2 aperture and 81% light capacity.
+It used an Apple A8X chip with a 2.5× faster CPU.
+Its 8 MP iSight Camera had 1.12-micrometer pixels and a f/2.4 aperture, while its FaceTime Camera had an f/2.2 aperture and 81% light capacity.
 Its display had a revised 56% lower reflective rate.
 It also had an extended range of LTE telecommunication service.

 The third generation of iPad Air was announced on March 18, 2019, and released on March 25.
 It used an Apple A12 Bionic with an embedded Neural Engine, 6-core CPU and 4-core GPU.
 Its 866 Mbit/s WiFi connectivity are LTE-based, and it is equipped with a 1080p HD video camera.